ab4d/Ab4d.SharpEngine.Samples/README.md

   - AvaloniaUI with SharpEngineSceneView control (Ab4d.SharpEngine.AvaloniaUI library).
 It requires the MoltenVK library.
 See "Building for macOS and iOS" below.
   - Using MAUI - requires MoltenVK library - see "Building for macOS and iOS" below.

+**Browser:**
+  - Browser is not supported by Ab4d.SharpEngine (because Vulkan does not work in the browser) and requires [Ab4d.SharpEngine.Web](https://www.nuget.org/packages/Ab4d.SharpEngine.Web) library (currently in beta) that uses WebGL.
+See browser sample for the Ab4d.SharpEngine.Web on its [GitHub page](https://github.com/ab4d/Ab4d.SharpEngine.Samples.Web).

 Online help:
 [Online Ab4d.SharpEngine Reference help](https://www.ab4d.com/help/SharpEngine/html/R_Project_Ab4d_SharpEngine.htm)